 During the late 2000s, Michaels found success developing movie sites and web games for the major studios, including Walt Disney, Warner Bros. and Sony.
 In 2007, he opened a media company, Verve 8 Media, which he sold to his business partner when he left to direct his first feature film, Yeardley (2010).

 During the early 2010s, Michaels would develop many pitches and writing projects for various film companies around Los Angeles, including a family thriller for R. L. Stine.
 In 2016, he became a semifinalist in the Academy Nicholl Fellowship, as well as a top five finalist in Final Draft’s Big Break contest, with his feature-length screenplay, Breathe.
 Michaels parlayed his writing successes into his directing work, making the short films The World Over and Reflection.
-In late 2019, Indie Producer legend, Effie Brown, joined Michaels to produce the feature version of The World Over.
-That same year, he sold a pitch to Fox Studios and directed the music video for pop band Only Bricks.
+In late 2019, he sold a pitch to Fox Studios.
+In 2020, he directed a music video for pop band Only Bricks.

-Throughout the 2010s, concurrent with his film projects, Michaels also created an online social media site, Hereshot, and several games on Steam, including an irreverent shoot ’em up style retro racing game called Night Jackal, which he’s currently adapting into a comic book series.
+Throughout his career, concurrent with his film projects, Michaels also created an online social media site, Hereshot, and several games on Steam, including an irreverent shoot ’em up style retro racing game called Night Jackal, which he’s currently adapting into a comic book series.

 Heath C. Michaels was born in Durham, NC, the youngest son of Gary and Sandi Michaels.
 In school, his undiagnosed dyslexia went untreated as a reading comprehension issue, and Michaels often became bored with class as a result and spent most of his time daydreaming.